Tuskaloosa

-Tuskaloosa (less commonly spelled as Tuskalusa, Tastaluca, Tuskaluza) (birthdate unknown, - 1540) was a paramount chief of a Mississippian chiefdom in what is now the U.S. state of Alabama.
+Tuskaloosa (less commonly spelled as Tuskalusa, Tastaluca, Tuskaluza) (died 1540) was the leader of a polity bearing his name in what is now the U.S. state of Alabama.
 His people were ancestors to the several southern Native American confederacies (the Choctaw and Creek peoples) who later emerged in the region.
-The modern city of Tuscaloosa, Alabama is named in his honor.
+The modern city of Tuscaloosa, Alabama, is named in his honor.

 Tuskaloosa is notable for leading the Battle of Mabila at his fortified village against the Spanish conquistador Hernando de Soto.
 After being taken hostage by the Spanish as they passed through his territory, Tuskaloosa organized a surprise attack on his captors at Mabila, but was ultimately defeated.

-Contemporary records describe the paramount chief as being very tall and well built, with some of the chroniclers saying Tuaskaloosa stood a foot and a half taller than the Spaniards.
+Contemporary records describe him as being very tall and well built, with some of the chroniclers saying Tuskaloosa stood a foot and a half taller than the Spaniards, placing him at around 7 feet tall.
 His name, derived from the western Muskogean language elements tashka and losa, means "Black Warrior".

 [Tuskaloosa]'s appearance was full of dignity he was tall of person, muscular, lean, and symmetrical.
 He was the suzerain of many territories, and of numerous people, being equally feared by his vassals and the neighbouring nations.